Amended Return Fees,

 As I mentioned earlier the 'person who did the return' is a great factor, first, because they already have the return on their computer, they really do not have much or anything to enter, so that should save you a buck or two.
 An example would be the $650.
 If I did the return, you would pay $150, because I did do the return and I already have most of the information, so I will only be doing corrections, Rarely would I make you pay for extra forms unless they are major forms and would have added to the cost of the original return, and even then you would only pay the difference.
 Remember this is me and I own my firm and can set the prices as I see fit.
 Most others can not.

-Here is where a major problems can exists.
+Here is where a major problem can exist.
 What if the person was just so bad and incompetent you do not want them to do anything for you.
 What do you do, and where do you go?
 You should now understand the importance of 'who did the return'?

 Next I mentioned the 'Firm', who did the return or is doing the amend.
 If you take it back to a reputable firm and it is the preparers mistake, they should do it for free, I know I would.
 If it was your mistake, but you can find a way to blame the tax preparer (happens all of the time) the firm usually will do it for free, sometimes I will and sometimes I won’t.